 Candidates who would like to apply for funding through the quick response program must submit a three-page research proposal (maximum) consisting of a title, research question(s), proposed methods as well as a description of how data will be collected and analyzed under potentially difficult local conditions.
-This submission must include a budget (limited to travel expenses), a CV of the applicant(s) and an official letter from the applicant’s university ethics review board approving or waiving the need for approval of the proposed research.
-If ethnics approval is not included with the proposal, please describe your plans to meet this requirement before deployment.
+This submission must include a budget (limited to research expenses), a CV of the applicant(s) and an official letter from the applicant’s university ethics review board approving or waiving the need for approval of the proposed research.
+If ethics approval is not included with the proposal, please describe your plans to meet this requirement before deployment.

 Applications will be evaluated based on weighted criteria favouring:

 Responses to a specific ICLR-issued calls for proposals;

 Clearly articulated research questions with appropriate methods that have the potential to significantly contribute to knowledge about the social aspects of hazards and disasters;

 Proposals that are likely to produce widely applicable findings and that are unlikely to be funded by other means;

 Likelihood of completing research as proposed, resulting in submittal of a high-quality report;

 Although all proposals will be considered, ICLR has identified areas where it would like to see the literature developed.
 This list will be updated from time to time.
 Proposals that engage one or more of the following topics or classes of disasters will be given extra weight: